rOY369/Docs/work/IoT/sustainable_software_architecture.md

 - Adapters at the system boundary
 - Abstractions : Boundaries within the boundary must be invented to give our system internal form.

-**Design Document 1 : Separation of Concerns : Understanding the problem domains being served by the system/software**
+**Design Document 1 : Separation of Concerns : Architecture Requirements/Basis**
+- Understanding the problem domains being served by the system/software
+- Business Agenda
 - User
 	- Requirements
 - Product